lguedesc/lguedesc.github.io/_news/paper_compact_2.md

 related_posts: false
 ---

-Our paper entitled "Multistability investigation for improved performance in a compact nonlinear energy harvester" was published in [The Journal of the Brazilian Society of Mechanical Sciences and Engineering](https://link.springer.com/article/10.1007/s40430-024-04766-5) today! :tada:
+:scroll: Our paper entitled *"Multistability investigation for improved performance in a compact nonlinear energy harvester"*&nbsp; was published in [The Journal of the Brazilian Society of Mechanical Sciences and Engineering](https://link.springer.com/article/10.1007/s40430-024-04766-5) today! :tada: